lukaszebedin/PersonalWeightTracker/readme.md

 - Go to the **Data Editor** page to upload your CSV and manage your data.
 - Use the **Analysis** page to view progress and trends.
-- Visit the **Gym Progress Tracker** page to upload your workout plan and FitNotes data, filter by date, and analyze your gym progress.
+- Visit the **Fit Notes** page to upload your workout plan and FitNotes data, filter by date, and analyze your gym progress.
 - After making changes, always download your updated CSV to save your edits.

 ## License